telus-agcg-archive/grape-apiary/README.md

 [![Dependency Status](https://gemnasium.com/connexio-labs/grape-apiary.png)](https://gemnasium.com/connexio-labs/grape-apiary)
 [![Gem Version](https://badge.fury.io/rb/grape-apiary.png)](http://badge.fury.io/rb/grape-apiary)

-Auto generates an [Apiary Blueprint](http://apiary.io) from the docuementation that is created by your Grape API.
+Auto generates an [Apiary Blueprint](http://apiary.io) from the docuementation that is created by your [Grape](https://github.com/intridea/grape) API.

+### NOTE

+This is an early implementation that makes some assumptions about your API and works with our implementation of Grape API's.
+There is a new an [unreleased feature in Grape](https://github.com/intridea/grape#parameter-documentation) that allows for appending additional documentation.
+This project is dependent on this feature in order to create example JSON requests and responses.

 ## Installation